nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    a zero when necessary.
 Example: `1200` for 12 noon, `0900` for 9am.
  * You may exclude minutes if you wish.
 Example: `15` will be interpreted as 3pm.
  * Date and the 2 Times needs to be separated by a comma or a space.
+ * Appointment with 2 Times being the same is valid (ie. 0-minute appointment).
+HealthSync will register the start time as it is, and register end time as unconfirmed.
+This is useful for when you are unsure of the end time of an appointment.

 Some examples of valid Appointment formats are listed here:
 ```